WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 3. The increment button uses `data-wp-on-async--click="actions.increment"` to trigger the increment action.
 4. In JavaScript, the `getContext` function is used to access and modify the local context for each block instance.

 A user will be able to add multiple instances of this block to a page, and each will maintain its own independent counter.
-Clicking the "Increment" button on one block will only affect that specific block's count and not the others.
+Clicking the "Increment" button on one block will only affect that specific block's counter and not the others.

 ## Derived state

 **Derived state** in the Interactivity API refers to a value that is computed from other parts of the global state or local context.
 It's calculated on demand rather than stored.
-It ensures consistency and reduces redundancies, while enhancing [the declarative nature of your code](./the-reactive-and-declarative-mindset.md).
+It ensures consistency, reduces redundancies, and enhances the declarative nature of your code.

-_Derived state is a fundamental concept in modern state management, not unique to the Interactivity API.
-It's also used in other popular state management systems like Redux, where it's called `selectors`, or Preact Signals, where it's known as `computed` values._
+Derived state is a fundamental concept in modern state management, not unique to the Interactivity API.
+It's also used in other popular state management systems like Redux, where it's called `selectors`, or Preact Signals, where it's known as `computed` values.

-Here's why derived state is important:
+Derived state offers several key benefits that make it an essential part of a well-designed application state, including:

 1. **Single source of truth:** Derived state encourages you to store only the essential, raw data in your state.
 Any values that can be calculated from this core data become derived state.
 This approach reduces the risk of inconsistencies in your interactive blocks.